blue-oil/blueoil/docs/usage/dataset.md

 Place the following files and directory.

-- `label_colors.txt`: Class information file like under the example.
+- `label_display_colors.txt`: Class information file like under the example.
 - `train.txt`: Pair of data and annotation image file paths. see below example.
 - `train`: All training images are located under the directory.
 - `trainannot`: All training annotation images are located under the directory.